jaeyoungchoilab/Topsicle/README.md

 ## 1. Getting started

 Topsicle is written in Python 3.6, but tested in Python 3.10 and 3.12 versions.

-Let's get started with cloning this package from GitHub:

 ### 1.1.
 From source (GitHub)